Correlations in totally symmetric self-complementary plane partitions: Acknowledgements

 \section{Acknowledgements}

 The first author (SC) would like to thank Dan Romik for sharing his slides from his talk.
 The second author (AA) would like to acknowledge insightful discussions with C. Krattenthaler on \cref{thm:sumf}.
+We also thank the anonymous reviewers for their comments.
 This material is based upon work supported by the Swedish Research Council under grant no. 2016-06596 while the authors were in residence at Institut Mittag-Leffler in Djursholm, Sweden during the spring semester of 2020.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program - Universality in random structures: Interfaces, Matrices, Sandpiles (Code: ICTS/urs2019/01).
 The authors acknowledge support from the Royal Society grant IES\textbackslash R1\textbackslash 191139.
 The first author (AA) was partially supported by the UGC Centre for Advanced Studies and by Department of Science and Technology grant EMR/2016/006624.
 The second author (SC) was supported by EPSRC EP\textbackslash T004290\textbackslash 1.